 When we got to Germantown, I didn’t know at all what to expect, so imagine my delight when I found a row of shops where each one was prettier than the last.

-- Rich Hippies: a tongue in cheek (though, maybe not?) name for the most light, bright, beautiful shop full of baby, children, and home shop.
+- Rich Hippies: a tongue in cheek (though, maybe not?) name for the lightest, brightest, most beautiful shop full of baby, children, and home shop.
 Need a high style macrame mobile for your little one?
 This is your place.

 - Abednago: I picked up an awesome, and reasonably priced, pair of gold and tortoise earrings at this hipper than hip clothing and accessories store.
 You’ll see it in the photo below of gorgeous shoes of every shade.
 Also, are you starting to understand what I’m saying about every shop was prettier than the last?
 Seriously, how amazing is the light in these places?